|

 I’ve tried to write and draw my way around these issues so that there

-numerous people “lock up” at various points, and then had to try and work out
+watching numerous people “lock up” at various points, and then had to try and

-how to avoid that next time around.
-My
+work out how to avoid that next time around.
+My advice is

-advice is that if things do not look simple and you feel blocked, then back
+that if things do not look simple and you feel blocked, then back up and wait

-upside down or back-to-front and see if this helps, or better still just try
+back-to-front and see if this helps, or better still just try to do what

-to do what doesn’t seem right in a small and controlled way and see if the
+doesn’t seem right in a small and controlled way and see if the scales will

-whatever you do, don’t discount that there is a huge potential for both you
+do, don’t discount that there is a huge potential for both you and your

 be able to believe that one previously existed at all.
 After all, all that has changed is our way